 Deploy Patients Know Best

 Welcome to PKB's deployment wiki.
-Here, you will find instructions for your team on how to use PKB with colleagues and patients.
+Here, you will find instructions for your team on how to deploy PKB with colleagues and patients.

-Rolling out a patient portal at any scale requires careful consideration and input from various angles.
+Rolling out a Patient Health Record at any scale requires careful consideration and input from various angles.
 PKB breaks down the deployment tasks into 8 equally important workstreams to help organise the challenge into logical categories, allowing activities to be planned and progress to be tracked for each.

 The Patients Know Best portal can work at the scale of an individual team, such a single GP practice or a speciality team within a hospital, to a region-wide deployment programme consisting of all hospitals, social care organisations, GP practices, and more.
 The time to deploy and scope of the work may be very different at these different scales, however the same workstreams will always need to be considered and are central at any level of rollout.